Caroline Rhea: Charity work

 Rhea has appeared at Comic Relief as well as the Ms. Foundation's "Women of Comedy from Caroline's Comedy Club".
 She appeared as a contestant in 2001 on a special edition of Who Wants to Be a Millionaire, winning $125,000 for her charity.

 Personal life

-Rhea and her former partner, comedian Costaki Economopoulos, have a daughter, Ava (born October 2008).
+Rhea and her former partner, comedian Costaki Economopoulos, have a daughter, Ava (b.
+October 2008).

 Rhea's parents were diagnosed with cancer one week apart.
-Her mother, Margery, was diagnosed with breast cancer and her dad, David, with lung cancer.
-David, an OB/GYN, died 10 months later; Margery lived another six years.
+Her mother, Margery, was diagnosed with breast cancer and her father, David, with lung cancer.
+David died 10 months later; Margery lived another six years.